 Here’s what we found:

-· Although fewer men and women reported receiving negative messages (both verbally and non-verbally), these messages were linked to reduced body confidence AND less sexual satisfaction
+- Most felt these messages had a positive impact on their body image AND their sex life.
+They felt more sexually confident, empowered, and fulfilled.
+Although fewer men and women reported receiving negative messages (both verbally and non-verbally), these messages were linked to reduced body confidence AND less sexual satisfaction.

 So be careful!